-Measurable usage: Contracts for more than 50,000 End User Internet number resource records are overseen by the RIPE NCC.
-3,000 independent resources still require a contractual relationship.
+Measurable usage: Contracts for approximately 50,000 End User Internet number resource records are overseen by the RIPE NCC.

 Subject to the RIPE Policy on contractual requirements for PI resource holders (ripe-452), the RIPE NCC ensures that changes to contractual arrangements between sponsoring LIRs and End Users are followed up on and the appropriate administrative action taken.